 If you're on Mastodon or Hometown, you can click the "bell" icon in the profile of someone you follow.
 This will make it so that every time they post, it will appear in your notifications like an "@".
 I am enabling this temporarily for friends so that I remember to interact with them.
 This is important for making this place feel more lively and helps people stick around!

-Created an intro page and a few issues for the social network moderation backend. https://github.com/weex/wot-server/wiki
+Created an intro page and a few issues for the social network moderation backend. github.com/weex/wot-server/wik

 The idea is to leverage emergent social structure to shun bad actors without needing to explicitly ban anyone or create collateral shunning of folks who seem to have joined the wrong server.

-My favorite book about writing is Writing Down The Bones. https://nataliegoldberg.com/books/writing-down-the-bones/
+My favorite book about writing is Writing Down The Bones. nataliegoldberg.com/books/writ

 It motivated me to write a lot more and with less purpose.
 Very freeing.